-- Go to Finder > Applications > Utilities > Terminal.
+Go to Finder > Applications > Utilities > Terminal.

-- On Terminal, type “pmset –g | grep disksleep” and hit Return.
+On Terminal, type “pmset –g | grep disksleep” and hit Return.

-- Check the value of disksleep.
+Check the value of disksleep.
 If it is low, you need to provide a significant number.

-- Provide admin password when prompted.
+Provide the admin password when prompted.

-- Check the changed sleep value by using “pmset –g | grep disksleep” command.
+Check the changed sleep value by using “pmset –g | grep disksleep” command.

 Solution: To fix the issue, do the following:

-- Back up all the data from the storage drive from its compatible operating system.
+Back up all the data from the storage drive from its compatible operating system.

-- Format the drive in the ex-FAT file system.
+Format the drive in the ex-FAT file system.
 (You can even format your USB flash drive in FAT32, but it will only allow storing of files with a size limit of 4 GB.)

-- Restore the backed up data to the storage drive.
+Restore the backed up data to the storage drive.

 Solution: To resolve the drive space disappearing issue, you need to make more space available on your startup disk by deleting temporary files:

-- To remove caches:
+To remove temp files and caches:

-- Open Finder from Dock.
+Open Finder from Dock.

-- Click the cog icon from the top pane and select “Show View Options.”
+Click the cog icon from the top pane and select “Show View Options.”

 On the popup window, select the “Show Library Folder” checkbox, then close it.

-- Go to Library > Caches.
+Go to Library > Caches.

-- Delete all the caches.
+Delete all the caches.

 Alternatively, you can do the following:

-- Open Finder from Dock.
+Open Finder from Dock.

-- From the Menu Bar, click on Go, then click “Go to Folder.”
+From the Menu Bar, click on Go then click “Go to Folder.”

-- Delete all the caches.
+Delete all caches.

-14. Mac hard drive cannot be repaired
+14. Mac hard drive can’t be repaired

 Problem: By using the First Aid tab present in Disk Utility, you can fix your hard disk drive or other storage drives for errors, bad sectors, etc. But this is not always the case.
 Sometimes, you’ll encounter the message “Disk Utility can’t repair this disk.”
-This error happens because Disk Utility fails to repair your storage drive.
+This error occurs because Disk Utility fails to repair your storage drive.

-Solution: Use the “file system consistency check” (fsck) command from Terminal in Single User Mode to review and repair the basic structure of your storage drive.
+Solution: Use the “file system consistency check” (fsck) command in Single User Mode to review and repair the basic structure of your storage drive.
 But, first off, back up the drive to another external storage medium to ensure you don’t lose data due to troubleshooting error.
 Next, perform the following steps:

-- When you see the message “The volume was modified” or “The volume Macintosh HD could not be repaired,” use the above command again.
+When you see the message “The volume was modified” or “The volume Macintosh HD could not be repaired,” use the above command again.